daniestevez/gr-satellites/README.md

     GOMX-3.
 You must use FM mode to receive this satellite.
   * `galassia`
     [GALASSIA](https://eoportal.org/web/eoportal/satellite-missions/content/-/article/galass-1),
     which transmits 4k8 AF GMSK telemetry in the 70cm band.
-It uses the CSP protocol and FEC with a (255,223) Reed-Solomon code.
+It uses a Nanocom U482C transceiver with the the CSP protocol and FEC with a (255,223) Reed-Solomon code.
 It also uses a CCSDS scrambler.
 There is no telemetry parser yet, as the beacon format is unknown.
 This satellite is on a low inclination orbit, so it can only be received near the equator.
 You must use FM mode to receive this satellite.
   * `gomx_1`
     [GOMX-1](https://directory.eoportal.org/web/eoportal/satellite-missions/g/gomx-1),
     which transmits 4k8 AF GMSK telemetry in the 70cm band.
-It uses the CSP protocol and FEC with a (255,223) Reed-Solomon code.
+It uses a Nanocom U482C transceiver with the CSP protocol and FEC with a (255,223) Reed-Solomon code.
 It also uses a CCSDS scrambler.
 The beacons include information from ADS-B beacons transmitted by terrestrial aircraft.
 You must use FM mode to receive this satellite.
   * `gomx_3`
     [GOMX-3](https://directory.eoportal.org/web/eoportal/satellite-missions/g/gomx-3),
     which transmits 19k2 GFSK telemetry in the 70cm band.
 It uses the CSP